The AI Control Problem

 Automated systems already play various roles in the oversight and management of a number of weapons systems.
 At present, decisions taken by these systems are generally subject to real-time review and approval by humans.
 However, new threats are posed by the introduction of cruise missiles that can travel at hypersonic speeds – at 20 times the speed of sound, namely, four miles per second.
 This increased speed reduces the amount of time between the detection of a possible incoming attack, and the launch of any defensive measures (anti-missile missiles).
 Accordingly, the pressure increases to remove the requirements for humans to consider and approve the launch of such counter-measures.

-In principle, defensive measures could be launched in a hurry, but could be recalled after their launch in case humans determine that the situation is a false alarm.
+In principle, defensive measures could be launched in a hurry, with the possibility of being recalled after their launch in case humans determine that the situation is a false alarm.
 However, any such real-time control over defence missiles is potentially vulnerable to hacking: messages to disengage could be sent from an attacker, spuriously, rather than from the defender.
 To guard against such misdirection, additional layers of security may be introduced inside the defence systems.

 However, a combination of errors could have terrible consequences – somewhat similar to the scenario depicted as long ago as the 1964 film Dr Strangelove: